 - Select x axis

-To make data look extra fancy, people will often make bar, line, and pie graphs 3D – but it actually just makes the data harder to read.
+To make data look fancy, people will often make bar, line, and pie graphs 3D – but it actually just makes the data harder to read.
 Because of the way the data is tilted, it gives the reader a skewed perspective of what the data actually reads.
-Since you’re using data to tell a broad story, you don’t want to weaken your argument due to poor design.
+Don’t let poor design weaken your argument!

 How to remove the 3D styling from your graphs: